sergio-strazzacappa/codingame-puzzles/02_easy/community/ghost_legs/README.md

 ## Output

--   List all connected pairs between top and bottom labels, **TB**, in the order of the top labels from Left to Right.
+-   List all connected pairs between top and bottom labels, **TB**, in the order of the top labels **from Left to Right**.
 Write each pair in a separate line

 ## Constraints